 The Payroll Department aims to simplify the Graduate Tuition Remission process and provide exceptional service to our end-users.
 We’ve compiled some of our most frequently asked questions below.

 What types of Tuition Remission are a taxable benefit?

-IRS regulations do allow for a tax exempt threshold of $5,250 per calendar year for Pace employees in their own graduate course work.
-Any graduate tuition remission received by an employee beyond the $5,250 becomes a taxable benefit during that calendar year.
 The IRS requires that all graduate level Tuition Remission benefits be fully taxable for spouses and other eligible dependents of our employees.

-When does the tax impact occur?
+For taxable tuition remission, when does the tax impact occur?

 Tax is reported by calendar year, not academic year, for this reason Spring semester graduate tuition remission requests will be processed after January 1 each year to ensure that your tax impact falls within the tax year in which you are taking the classes.

 Is it at the University’s discretion to take out taxes?

 The University is required to administer its tuition remission programs in compliance with all applicable IRS regulations.
 Unless the criteria is met for classifying a course as a “working condition fringe benefit:”, IRS regulations require taxing the value of employee graduation tuition remission for any value above $5,250 in a year.